hbswift/Laravel-Windows-Server-2012/README.md

 # Configuring Windows Server 2012 to Host a Laravel Project

-During my time at an internship I had to create an internal web application for onboarding/offloading employees.
+During my time at a contracted job I had to create an internal web application for onboarding/offloading employees.
 I chose to use the Laravel framework and was provided to host the project on a Windows Server 2012 R2 using IIS as well as MSSQL Server 2012.

 ## What you'll need